Dissipative $\Lambda$CDM model with causal sign-switching bulk viscous pressure: Introduction

 \section{Introduction}

-Standard $\Lambda$CDM model in cosmology was proposed to explain the observed late acceleration of the Universe.
-It is derived by re-introducing the cosmological constant ($\Lambda$) back into Einstein field equation and assuming the dark matter as an ideal pressureless fluid called Cold Dark Matter (CDM).
-Despite of its good agreement with observational datasets \cite{aghanim2020planck, Scolnic_2018, SDSS:2005xqv}, the model possesses severe drawbacks such as the cosmic coincidence problem \cite{PhysRevLett.87.141302, Velten:2014nra}, cosmological constant problem \cite{RevModPhys.61.1, Carroll:2000fy, Padmanabhan:2002ji}, Hubble tension \cite{Hu:2023jqc}, $S_8$ tension \cite{verde2019tensions, PhysRevD.107.083527} etc..
-This motivates researchers to investigate extended versions of the standard model by incorporating new physics and thereby propose alternate cosmological models of the Universe.
-These modifications often involve, variations introduced in the gravity part of the Einstein-Hilbert action such that the dynamics of the Universe changes \cite{Capozziello:2002rd, Dvali:2000hr, PhysRevD.75.084031, PhysRevD.71.123509, Sotiriou:2008rp}, and/or, alterations introduced in the matter stress energy-momentum tensor, either by considering exotic varying dark energy components \cite{PhysRevD.62.043511, PhysRevD.63.103510, Tsujikawa:2013fta, Kamenshchik:2001cp} or by modifying the physical properties of already hypothesized dark matter sector \cite{Dou:2010mz, Mohan:2017poq, Gagnon:2011id}.
+Standard $\Lambda$CDM model in cosmology was proposed to explain the observed recent accelerated expansion of the universe.
+It is derived by reintroducing the cosmological constant ($\Lambda$) into Einstein's field equations and modeling dark matter as an ideal pressure-less fluid known as Cold Dark Matter (CDM).
+In spite of its agreement with with observational data \cite{aghanim2020planck,Scolnic_2018}, $\Lambda$CDM model faces significant challenges, such as the cosmic coincidence problem \cite{aghanim2020planck,Scolnic_2018}, the cosmological constant problem \cite{RevModPhys.61.1, Carroll:2000fy}, Hubble tension \cite{Hu:2023jqc}, S8 tension \cite{verde2019tensions,PhysRevD.107.083527} etc..
+These limitations have led researchers to explore extended versions of the standard model by incorporating new physics, or derive entirely different cosmological models via alternative cosmological frameworks.
+Such modifications often involve altering the gravitational part of the Einstein-Hilbert action to induce changes in the dynamics of the universe \cite{Capozziello:2002rd,Dvali:2000hr, PhysRevD.75.084031,Sotiriou:2008rp} or adjusting the matter stress-energy tensor, either by introducing exotic varying dark energy components \cite{Dou:2010mz, Gagnon:2011id}, or by modifying the properties of already hypothesized dark matter sector \cite{Mohan:2017poq}.